Fable (video game series): Decline (2012–2020)

 Fable: The Journey, a spin-off within the series, was released in October 2012 in North America and Europe.
 The game utilized the Kinect attachment for the Xbox 360.
 Lead designer Peter Molyneux departed Lionhead Studios in 2012.

 Lionhead Studios released an Xbox 360 remake of the original game, including The Lost Chapters, called Fable Anniversary to mixed reviews in February 2014.
 Fable Trilogy, a compilation for Xbox 360 that includes Fable Anniversary, Fable II and Fable III was released in February 2014.

-Fable-themed card games were released as part of the Microsoft Solitaire Collection for the PC on March 4, 2014.
+Fable-themed card games were released as part of the Microsoft Solitaire Collection for the PC on March 4, 2014 and a Fable Anniversary theme was released for the Microsoft Jigsaw collection.

 In August 2013, Lionhead Studios released a teaser trailer for Fable Legends, an Xbox One title set during the "Age of Heroes" long before the events of the first game.
 The trailer emphasizes that in the game the player would play alongside four other players and may choose to be the Hero of the story or the Villain.
 Microsoft canceled the project in March 2016 and Lionhead Studios was closed soon afterwards.

 In May 2016, former Lionhead developers launched a Kickstarter campaign to crowdfund Fable Fortune, a free-to-play collectible card game.
 The game was previously in development at Lionhead prior to the studio's closure.
 The game was released for the Xbox One in February 2018.

 Reboot (2020–present)

 In January 2018, rumors surfaced that a new Fable game was being developed by Playground Games, and that studio was hiring 177 positions for an open world role-playing game.
 During the Xbox Games Showcase in July 2020, a new Fable was announced as being in development, with the game releasing on the Xbox Series X and Series S and Microsoft Windows at an undisclosed date.
 It will run on the Forza series' in-house game engine, ForzaTech.
 In November 2021, Eidos-Montréal would join the project as a co-developer.
+By March 2023, the game was reported to be in the early stages of full production.
+On June 11, 2023, Playground Games unveiled the first in-game trailer of Fable at the Xbox Games Showcase, featuring actor Richard Ayoade, subsequently followed by another July 2024 trailer featuring actor Matt King.